 - (1) Particular Case.
 After notice to the parties and an opportunity to be heard, the presiding judge may by order direct the court administrator to provide remote electronic access to records of a particular case that would not otherwise be remotely accessible under parts (a), (b) or (c) of this rule. - (2) Appellate Briefs.
 The State Law Library may, to the extent that it has the resources and technical capacity to do so, provide remote access to appellate court briefs provided that the following are redacted: appendices to briefs, data listed in Rule 8, subd.
-2(b) of these rules, and other records that are not accessible to the public. - (f) Delayed Application.
+2(b) of these rules, and other records that are not accessible to the public. - (3) E-mail and Facsimile Transmission.
+Any record custodian may, in the custodian's discretion and subject to applicable fees, provide public access by e-mail or facsimile transmission to publicly accessible records that would not otherwise be remotely accessible under parts (a), (b) or (c) of this rule. - (4) E-filed Records.
+Documents electronically filed or served using the E-Filing System designated by the state court administrator shall be remotely accessible to the person filing or serving them and the recipient of them, on the E-Filing System for the period designated by the court, and on the court's case management system to the extent technically feasible.

+(f) Delayed Application.
 To reduce the burden and costs of modifying existing case management systems scheduled to be replaced by MNCIS, the remote access provisions of Rule 8, subd.
 2, shall only apply to the individual district courts to the extent that they have transferred case management to MNCIS, provided that: (1) such courts shall not modify the remote access to case records that they are providing as of the issuance of this order other than to comply with any other rules or laws limiting access to records or in preparation of compliance with Rule 8, subd.
 2; and (2) such courts shall comply with Rule 8, subd.
 3, as if Rule 8, subd.
 2, were in effect.